 - Being Intentional – Thinking and acting with intention is a powerful way to live your life.
 When you ask yourself, “what is my intention?” behind what you do, you are actively shaping your life.

 - Understanding Your Control – In order to make a change on something, it needs to be in your realm of control.
-A simple life is one where you act on what’s within your control, and ignore what is not.
+A simple life is one where you act on what’s within your control, and accept what is not.

 As I began to live my life under these core simple living principles, the benefits of this new lifestyle began to become clear.